utensil/blog/content/posts/transformer/index.md

 A = \nfun{\seq}{softmax} \left( (U \ndot{\seq} X) \ndot{\feat} ( U \ndot{\seq} X ) \right)
 $$

-In this way only some of the features in the input sequence need be used to compute the similarity, the others being projected out, thereby decoupling the attention computation from the content.
+The linear transformation will selectively project out some of features in the input sequence and focus on other features, thereby the attention matrix will have a better chance capturing the relations between tokens in the given sequence.

-However, this attention matrix is symmetric unlike the asymmetric version we need to express asymmetric relations.
+However, this attention matrix is symmetric unlike the asymmetric version seen above, which is essential for expressing asymmetric relations.
 The solution is to use two different linear transformations to compute the similarity, i.e.

 $$
 \newcommand{\namedtensorstrut}{\vphantom{fg}} % milder than \mathstrut